apr3vau/lw-plugins/README.md

 ### Display Line Numbers mode

+__Since LispWorks 8.1.0 Editor has built-in line number displayer, which is recommended.
+This plugin will not be loaded on LW 8.1.0+, but it's reserved for old versions and references.__

 [Source](./line-number.lisp)

-> Load the `lw-plugins` system, it will automatically turned-on.
+> Load the `lw-plugins` system, add `(global-display-line-numbers-mode-command 1)` to init file if you want it always enable.

 Display line-numbers at the left side of Editor.
 Number at current line will be highlighted followed the move of cursor.